 As autumn arrives with cooler, crisper weather (fingers crossed!), it’s the perfect time to start planning your perfect outdoor dining scene.
-In this post, I’ll share fall table decorations with easy DIY accents you can make in a day.
+In this post, I’ll share fall table decorations easy enough to pull together and make in a day.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

 Each month, I participate in a Pinterest Challenge hosted by Cindy from County Road 407.
 The challenge?
 Take an inspiring photo from Pinterest and create your own rendition at home!

 If you’re visiting from Lora B. Create and Ponder, thanks so much for clicking over!
 Lora always has the coolest vintage vibe in her decor, and I’ve enjoyed getting to know her better through this hop.